 Who was Jesus to speak to us about what is good and holy and true?
 We are the caretakers of the Temple.
 We are the ones God chose to lead.
 We can’t let him get away with this aggressive accusation!!!

-Although Jesus was never violent toward anyone at the temple—the whip was used to create an animal stampede not to beat people with—the leaders of the Temple would disagree.
-He had affronted them with a charge, and he needed to pay the price.
+Although Jesus was never violent toward anyone at the temple—the whip was likely used to create an animal stampede (not to beat people with)—the leaders of the Temple would see his actions as an affront and charge against them, and he needed to pay the price.

 Enter the temporary alliance between the Temple priests (the Sadducees) and the religious pressure group (the Pharisees) and the political supporters of Herod (the Herodians).
 It was time to speak with the Roman governor together.